-These ring-shaped cookies are often made for local fairs, and you can still find them in old bakeries.
+You’ll find these cookies especially in local fairs and old bakeries, where traditional recipes are the most sold items.
 Anytime I see them I think about my childhood, and how beautiful it was to prepare my own cookies.

 Even tough people may think that I’ve lost my mind suggesting that a wine cookie can be for kids, think again!
-The wine evaporates when cooking and what remains in the cookie is only the taste, no alcohol involved (unless you want to dip them in wine 🙂 )
+The wine evaporates when cooking and what remains in the cookie is only the taste, no alcohol residue!

 - 3/4 cup of extra virgin olive oil